 Dapagliflozin (Forxiga) with insulin is available on the NHS.
 It is a possible treatment for type 1 diabetes in adults with a body mass index (BMI) of at least 27 kg/m2, when insulin alone does not control blood sugar levels well enough, if:

-- you are on insulin doses of more than 0.5 units per kilogram of body weight per day and
+- you are on insulin doses of 5 units per kilogram of body weight per day or more and

 - treatment is started and supervised by a consultant physician specialising in endocrinology and diabetes.

 Dapagliflozin may be stopped if there has not been a sustained improvement in blood sugar control at 6 months or later.

 If you are not eligible for dapagliflozin but are already taking it, you should be able to continue until you and your doctor decide when best to stop.